 Things to Do in Raleigh

 Check out the Contemporary Art Museum (CAM) for sculptures, embroidery, and mixed media projects.
 Tour the dinosaur skeletons at the North Carolina Museum of Natural Sciences.
 Jam out at the open-air Koka Booth Amphitheatre.
 Win a prize and load up on funnel cake at the annual North Carolina State Fair.
 Take a hike on the 28-mile Neuse River Greenway Trail which connects to several fishing and canoe areas like Anderson Point Park.
 Attend the Raleigh Flea Market to buy or sell antiques, jewelry, and more.
 Grab a frank at Shorty’s Famous Hot Dogs.
 Or find your new favorite IPA or Stout at the Raleigh Beer Garden, which has the largest selection of draft beers in the world.

 Moving to the South soon?
 Extra Space Storage has convenient storage facilities throughout the U.S., so we can help with your transition.
-Find a storage unit near you!
+Find cheap storage units near you